AlexRmlt/ethicbot-rasa/data/nlu.md

 - I sincerely doubt that
 - No more people are involved
 - no thats all for now
+- no
+- None I could tell you
+- I have named them all
+- Those were the only ones
+- that were all involved persons

 ## intent:deontology
 - /deontology